mitsuru793/php-bit/README.md

 assert($bit->on(4)->off(2)->asStr() === '1000');
 ```

 Both of the followings implement interface 'Bit'.
+Please see test codes and interface.

 * UnlimitedBit
 * LimitedBit